 Diahann Carroll in “Julia” (1968-1971, NBC), the first hit television show in America with a black female lead.

 Here are the ten black women on television that I have liked the most.
-This is completely my personal opinion based on whatever I have seen on American television:
+This is completely my personal opinion based on whatever I have seen on American television by 2012:

 In order of appearance: